leezisheng/Domino-Series-Expansion-Board/Signal-Generator-Board/code/MicroPython/README.md

 The AD9833 class methods are as follows:

-- `__init__(self, sdo: int, clk: int, cs: int, fmclk: int = 25) -> None`: Initializes the AD9833 instance, sets up the SPI communication object, and configures the main clock frequency.
+- `__init__(self, sdo: int, clk: int, cs: int, fmclk: int = 25, spi_id: int = 0) -> None`: Initializes the AD9833 instance, sets up the SPI communication object, and configures the main clock frequency.
 - `set_control_reg(self, **kwargs) -> None`: Sets the AD9833 control register to configure the chip’s operating mode, such as reset and waveform type.
 - `write_data(self, data: int) -> None`: Writes the specified data to the AD9833.
 - `set_frequency(self, reg: int, freq: int) -> None`: Sets the frequency register of AD9833 to control the output waveform frequency.